-- The discussion of security functional requirements and assurance components in the preceding sections has shown that mutual support and consistency are given for both groups of requirements.
-The arguments given for the fact that the assurance components are adequate for the functionality of the TOE also shows that the security functional requirements and assurance requirements support each other and that there are no inconsistencies between these groups. - 215 The security functional requirement FPT_PHP.3 makes it harder to manipulate data.
-This protects the primary assets and other security features or functionality which use these data. - Though a manipulation of the TOE (refer to FPT_PHP.3) is not of great value for an attacker in itself, it can be an important step in order to threaten the primary assets.
+The discussion of security functional requirements and assurance components in the preceding sections has shown that mutual support and consistency are given for both groups of requirements.
+The arguments given for the fact that the assurance components are adequate for the functionality of the TOE also shows that the security functional requirements and assurance requirements support each other and that there are no inconsistencies between these groups.

+The security functional requirements FDP_SDC.1 and FDP_SDI.2 address the protection of user data in the specified memory areas against compromise and manipulation.
+The security functional requirement FPT_PHP.3 makes it harder to manipulate data.
+This protects the primary assets identified in Section 3.1 and other security features or functionality which use these data.

+Though a manipulation of the TOE (refer to FPT_PHP.3) is not of great value for an attacker in itself, it can be an important step in order to threaten the primary assets.
 Therefore, the security functional requirement FPT_PHP.3 is not only required to meet the security objective O.Phys-Manipulation.
 Instead it protects other security features or functions of both the TOE and the Security IC Embedded Software from being bypassed, deactivated or changed.
-In particular this may pertain to the security
+In particular this may pertain to the security features or functions being specified using FDP_ITT.1, FPT_ITT.1, FPT_FLS.1, FMT_LIM.2, FCS_RNG.1, and those implemented in the Security IC Embedded Software.